railsfactory-ushaa/mp1/readme.txt

 character's frequency       =>pointers
-Anagrams                    =>representation for null character is not there in ruby Merge two files             =>no file operation in ruby to merge 2 files Shutdown computer           =>couldn't find any methods to shutdown ubuntu system
+Anagrams                    =>representation for null character is not there in ruby Merge two files             =>no file operation in ruby to merge 2 files